America’s Black Artisans and Innovators

 With only a quick glance at today’s overheated political climate—the balkanized geography between red and blue states, a bombastic former president, the strident social media culture, all culminating in an attack on the U.S. Capitol—you get an unmistakable message: We don’t know how to talk with each other anymore, let alone build common ground.
 An expert in linguistics explores our new argumentative culture to find ways to revive the craft of conversation, so that Americans of different beliefs can start believing in each other again.

-By MICHAEL ERARD
+Written by MICHAEL ERARD

 A Black Artist’s Haven on a (Mostly) White Vineyard